 To this end, the Minister of Justice formulates and publishes the Basic Plan for Immigration Control on which the policies on the entry and residence of foreign nationals are to be based under the Immigration Control Act in consultation with the heads of the relevant administrative organs, fully reflecting the views and opinions received from various sectors.
-The first Basic Plan for Immigration Control was formulated in 1992, followed by the second, third and fourth Basic Plan for Immigration Control formulated in 2000, 2005 and 2010, respectively.
-(Chart 6)
+The first Basic Plan for Immigration Control was formulated in 1992, followed by the second, third and fourth Basic Plan for Immigration Control formulated in 2000, 2005 and 2010, respectively (Chartó).

-O In order to maintain social order in Japan and to protect public security and the safety of the people, assured prev O Appropriate operation of the new system of residence management which is to be introduced for the purpose of accurately monitoring the residence and stay of foreign nationals and, in additional and additional is in order to respond to the increase in the number of foreign residents and the diversification of their activities Concrete Strategies Concrete Strategies
+Against the backdrop of an era of a serious population decline, from the perspective of maintaining the vitality of our society as well as supporting sustainable development and incorporating the vitality of mmigration Control Administration up large numbers in the country and the imposter residents whom it is feared will increase in number in the future, offered by the local authorities and in striving for Appropriate operation of the new system of residence management which is to be introduced for the purpose of accurately monitoring the residence and stay of foreign nationals and, in addition to ence for foreign nationals in order to respond to the increase in the number of foreign residents and the diversification of their activities as a member of the international community rced conver 0 0